ng-/ng/readme.md

 # ng
 ### full-stack angular with no dependencies

-With node.js came full-stack javascript, now there is full-stack Angular.
+With node.js came full-stack javascript, now there is full-stack angular.
 Developers should not have to use different frameworks to build frontend apps and their backend apis. ng provides a lightweight & elegant, full-stack framework with no other dependencies.

 Warning! ng is pre-alpha.
 While still in pre-alpha, ng is being built for production environments with sponsorship by Pook-n-Cheek.
 If you have suggestions or are interested in contributing to the project, email adam at adam.kircher@gmail.com